How to Fight the Flu with Exercise

 In a recent study, Iowa State University researchers gave a group of young adults the influenza vaccine and then had half of them sit for 90 minutes while the other half went for either a 90-minute jog or 90-minute bike ride post-shot.
 After the hour and a half, the scientists took blood samples from everyone and found that the exercisers had nearly twice the flu antibodies as those who relaxed, plus they had higher levels of cells that keep infection at bay.

 Marian Kohut, Ph.D., professor of kinesiology at Iowa State who oversaw the study, told The New York Times that exercise may speed blood circulation and pump the vaccine away from the injection site to other parts of the body.
 It also could elevate the body's overall immune system, which, in turn, helps exaggerate the vaccination's effect.
+(The jury's out on whether that'll work for the nasal spray flu vaccine too.)

 But if you prefer strength training to cardio, it's better to hit the iron before your shot, according to a U.K. study.
 Researchers there found that lifting weights for 20 minutes-and specifically doing biceps curls and lateral arm raises with 85 percent of the max weight you can lift-six hours before receiving the influenza vaccine also boosted antibody levels.